-- 1. Foreign tax credits for Australian tax paid by Australian limited partnerships are available to New Zealand resident partners, in proportion to their partnership share, when all the following are met: - the Australian limited partnership is treated as a company for Australian income tax purposes but not for New Zealand tax purposes; - the income on which the tax was paid is assessable in New Zealand; and - the Australian tax paid was paid on the income that is assessable in New Zealand.
+- 1. Foreign tax credits for Australian tax paid by Australian limited partnerships are available to New Zealand resident partners, in proportion to their partnership share, when all the following are met: - the Australian limited partnership is treated as a company for Australian income tax purposes but not for New Zealand tax purposes; - the Australian source income on which the tax was paid is assessable in New Zealand; - the Australian tax paid was paid on the Australian source income that is assessable in New Zealand; and - Australia has more than a residence based taxing right in respect of the income under the provisions of the Australia and New Zealand Double Tax Agreement.